Melacon/ntsim/ntsimulator/README.md

 * **is-netconf-available** - if set to 'True', NETCONF notifications will be sent when a random fault notification is generated, The NETCONF notification that is being sent is currently *o-ran-fm:alarm-notif*; if set to 'False', NETCONF notifications are not being sent out;
 * **is-ves-available** - if set to 'True', VES *faultNotification* messages will be sent when a random fault notification is generated; if set to 'False', VES *faultNotification* messages are not generated;
 * **controller-details** - this container groups the configuration related to the ODL based SDN controller that the simulated devices can connect to;
 * **controller-ip** - the IP address of the ODL based SDN controller where the simulated devices can be mounted.
-Only IPv4 is supported currently;
+Both IPv4 and IPv6 are supported;
 * **controller-port** - the port of the ODL based SDN controller;
 * **netconf-call-home-port** - the NETCONF Call Home port of the ODL based SDN controller;
 * **controller-username** - the username to be used when connecting to the ODL based SDN controller;